liang256/asset-flow/README.md

 ```

 ### AssetPackage
-AssetPackage manages a collection of assets, including a root asset and its associated child assets.
+The AssetPackage class is designed to manage a cohesive collection of assets, encompassing a root asset and its associated child assets.
+This structure ensures that assets can be treated as a unified entity for consistent updates and operations.

 Example:
 ```python